Pasteurella: Pathogenesis

+Pasturella spp. can be transmitted through the bite of a dog.
 The common occurrence of the bacteria is a reason to be medically proactive and defensive (antibacterial treatments are often necessary) if a bite occurs.
-Several vaccine preparations were used to prevent Pasteurella infection.
-New regimens for vaccination and vaccine formulation showed to be promising for the control of the pathogen.

-In animals
+No human vaccines have been approved for any pathogen of this genus.

+Animal hosts

+Symptomatic hosts

+In cattle, sheep, and birds, Pasteurella species can cause a life-threatening pneumonia.

 P. multocida is also known to cause morbidity and mortality in rabbits.
 The predominant syndrome is upper respiratory disease.
 P. multocida can be endemic among rabbit colonies and is often transmitted through nasal secretions.
 P. multocida can survive several days in water or moist areas.

-Pasturella spp. can be transmitted through the bite of a dog.
+Not classified

 They have also been reported in red kangaroos and potoroos.